apache/distributedlog/docs/admin_guide/bookkeeper.rst

     $ cd bookkeeper
     $ mvn clean package assembly:single -DskipTests

-However, since `bookkeeper-server` is one of the dependency of `distributedlog-service`.
+However, since `bookkeeper-server` is one of the dependency of `distributedlog-proxy-server`.
-You could simply run bookkeeper using same set of scripts provided in `distributedlog-service`.
+You could simply run bookkeeper using same set of scripts provided in `distributedlog-proxy-server`.
-In the following sections, we will describe how to run bookkeeper using the scripts provided in `distributedlog-service`.
+In the following sections, we will describe how to run bookkeeper using the scripts provided in `distributedlog-proxy-server`.

 Run from distributedlog source
 ------------------------------